Get all vaccines on time.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
 A mild fever and a rash, which looks like chickenpox but with fewer spots, can occur about 2 weeks after the vaccine.

-Very rarely, a person who develops a rash after being immunized can spread the virus from the chickenpox vaccine to others.
-To prevent spreading the virus to others the rash should be covered until the blisters have dried and crusted over.
+Very rarely, a person who develops a rash after being immunized can spread the virus from the chickenpox vaccine.
+To prevent spreading it to others, cover the rash until the blisters have dried and crusted over.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.